subquery/documentation/docs/subquery_network/delegators/introduction.md

 A Delegator is a non-technical network role in the SubQuery Network and is a great way to start participating in the SubQuery Network.
 This role enables Delegators to “delegate” their SQT to one or more Node Operator (RPC Providers or Data Indexers) and earn rewards (similar to staking).

 Without Delegators, Node Operators would likely earn fewer rewards because they will have less SQT to stake.
-Therefore, Node Operators compete to attract Delegators by offering a competitive share of an Node Operator's rewards.
+Therefore, Node Operators compete to attract Delegators by offering a competitive share of a Node Operator's rewards.

 ## Requirements to be a Delegator

-One of the best things about being a Delegator is that you don’t need any devops, coding, or technical experience.
+One of the best things about being a Delegator is that you don’t need any DevOps, coding, or technical experience.
 Basic understanding of the SubQuery Network is all that is required to become a Delegator.

 ## Benefits of being a Delegator